 Miami is always a gateway to international culture and its many benefits for food.

 So we’ve rounded up several Latin American restaurants in Miami that not only stand the test of time but are also crucial to our community.

 The restaurant serves authentic Colombian dishes, and this colorful small cafe offers a diverse menu of traditional Colombian dishes.
 La Ventana is truly one of the best Columbia Restaurants in all its operations.
 Whether it’s a dash of fish or meat, it’s delicious.

 It is a great place to try lunch with various delicious dishes with your friends.
 It has good south coast food and great food.
-Serving the authentic Colombian food idea, they are still one of the best Columbia restaurants on the South Coast.
+Serving authentic Colombian food ideas, they are still one of the best Columbia restaurants on the South Coast.